carlcastanas/IT-Resources/README.md

   - Description: Version control is crucial for collaboration.
 Learn Git and GitHub.
   - [GitHub Learning Lab](https://lab.github.com/)

-## Job Opportunities

-Are you wondering what career paths you can pursue after learning these skills?
-Here are some potential job opportunities:

-1. **Software Developer**: Create software applications and solutions.
-2. **Data Analyst/Scientist**: Analyze and interpret data to make informed decisions.
-3. **Web Developer**: Build websites and web applications.
-4. **Mobile App Developer**: Develop mobile applications for Android or iOS.
-5. **Cybersecurity Analyst**: Protect organizations from cyber threats.
-6. **DevOps Engineer**: Streamline software development and deployment processes.

 ## Algorithms and Data Structures

 - **Coursera - Algorithms Specialization**